songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
-title: "Accelerate product development in a limited budget."
+title: "Accelerate Product Development in a limited Budget."
 description: "We listen to a song.
 It reduces our stress, boosts creativity, and improves focus.
 We enjoy it.
 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.